dmbarbour/Sirea/README.md

 ### Representing Concrete Signals

 Sirea has gone through a few implementations of signals.
-The current representation is essentially the same as the list described above, except it is strict (on the head and spine) and slightly more efficiently packed.

-        data Sig a = Sig !(Maybe a) !(Seq (Maybe a)) data Seq a = Step {-# UNPACK #-} !T a !(Seq a) | Done

-A consequence of the spine-strict sequence is that Sirea cannot directly represent infinite signals unless they are constant.
-A changing signal, even one that is utterly predictable (like a logical clock that updates once a second on the second), will have updates over time.
-Advantages of this design are that it is easy to reason about memory and performance in a loop, and it generalizes well to networked systems.
+The current representation is essentially the same as the list described above, but slightly more compact and with an assumption that the list is of finite length or even spine-strict (such that we can safely filter false updates).
+Some operations will search for the end of the list.
+Sirea cannot directly represent infinite signals unless they are constant.
+This only impacts a few trivial behaviors that are time-varying but utterly predictable, such as logical clocks.
+Advantages of this constraint are that it is easy to reason about memory and performance in a loop, and it generalizes well to networked systems.
 There is also no risk of divergence when eliminating false updates.

 Signals have an abstract API.
 The representation is rarely accessed directly.